solipsis-project/solipsis-project.github.io/_posts/2023-2-15-decomposition.md

 (This is the third in a series of posts exploring the ramifications of generative AI.)

+(Note: This article was edited since it was posted.
+Since the site is backed by a git repo, you can see the entire history of the article [here](https://github.com/solipsis-project/solipsis-project.github.io/blob/master/_posts/2022-12-30-make-kindness.md))

 In the wake of Stable Diffusion, a freelance artist friend of mine jokingly told me: “No one will ever need to commission me anymore, so long as they can clearly and unambiguously describe what they want in a prompt… so on second thought, I’m safe.”
 It was meant as a joke, a way of making fun of clients that didn’t know how to make a meaningful request… but in doing so, my friend described a very real skill that artists have, that non-artists typically lack: the skill of decomposition.

 Decomposition is the ability to take an idea and break it down into its constituent parts, with enough specificity that (you or someone else) could follow your instructions and implement your creative vision.